jhui/jhui.github.io/_posts/2017-03-17-Deep-learning-tutorial-2.markdown

 That is why many literatures and APIs use the term logit for score when softmax is used.
 However, there are more than one function that map scores to probabiities and meet the definition of logits.
 Sigmoid function is one of them.

+> Softmax is the most common classifier among others.

 #### SVM classifier

 Linear SVM classifer applies a linear classifier to map input to K scores, one per class.